 The Amended Stipulation also fails to identify the noise level at which mitigation will be employed.
 Hessler, Tr.
 V 600:1-5.
 Mr. Hessler said that noise problems typically are raised by complaints (Hessler Tr.
-V 600:25 - 601:7), but that begs the question about the sound level necessary for such a complaint to be considered successful in obtaining mitigation.
-The failure to determine when mitigation will be required does not satisfy OAC 4-08(A)(3)(d), which requires the Application to proactively describe the "procedures to mitigate the effects of noise emissions from the proposed facility during construction and operation."
+V 600:25 - 601:7), but that begs the question about the sound level necessary for such a complaint to be considered meritorious in order to obtain mitigation.
+The failure to determine when mitigation will be required does not satisfy OAC 4-08(A)(3)(d), which requires the applicant to proactively describe the "procedures to mitigate the effects of noise emissions from the proposed facility during construction and operation."